Rex Sunahara: Miami Dolphins

 Sunahara signed with the Miami Dolphins as an undrafted free agent on August 1, 2020.
-He was waived on August 4, 2020, and participated in a workout for the Pittsburgh Steelers before being signed to the Dolphins practice squad on November 16, 2020.
+He was waived on August 4, and participated in a workout for the Pittsburgh Steelers before being re-signed to the Dolphins' practice squad on November 16.
 Sunahara signed a reserve/futures deal upon completion of the 2020 NFL season and returned to the Dolphins practice squad for the 2021 season.
 Sunahara was again waived by the Dolphins on August 9, 2021.

-Pittsburgh Steelers (first stint)
+Pittsburgh Steelers

 Sunahara signed with the Pittsburgh Steelers on December 8, 2021, and was assigned to the practice squad.
-He was cut two days later, but returned to sign a reserve/futures contract on January 18, 2022.
-The Steelers waived him on May 10, 2022.
+He was cut two days later, but returned to sign a reserve/futures contract with Pittsburgh on January 18, 2022.
+The Steelers waived Sunahara on May 10.

-San Antonio Brahmas (first stint)
+San Antonio Brahmas

 On November 17, 2022, Sunahara was selected with the 7th pick of the specialists phase of the 2023 XFL draft by the San Antonio Brahmas.
 He appeared in all ten games before receiving an invitation to a workout with the Steelers on June 2, 2023.

 Pittsburgh Steelers (second stint)

-On June 19, 2023, Sunahara signed a one-year deal with the Steelers.
-He was released on August 26, 2023.
+On June 19, 2023, Sunahara signed a one-year contract with the Steelers.
+He was released by Pittsburgh on August 26.